AJMansfield/Intelligence-Core-Public/kttu02.md

 You gesticulate to illustrate your meaning as best you can.

-You'd expected to have to learn the local language, but the fact they were willing &mdash; and for that matter _able_ &mdash; to learn yours, _this_ rapidly, had been a surprise.
+You'd expected to have to learn the local language, but the fact they are willing &mdash; and for that matter _able_ &mdash; to learn yours, _this_ rapidly, had been a surprise.

 He frowns for a moment before attempting to clarify.